BitcoinDesign/Guide/guide/private-key-management/backups.md

 # Bitcoin backups

-The self-custody of bitcoin is an important right, but also a financial responsibility that can scale from pocket money to life savings, and take practice getting used to.
+The self-custody of Bitcoin is an important right, but also a financial responsibility that can scale from pocket money to life savings, and take practice getting used to.

 This guide is a straightforward starting point for simple Bitcoin backups, aimed at users of Bitcoin products.